 Immediately prior to this offering, Silver Spike Capital, LLC will own 100% of the Company's outstanding common stock.
-Immediately following the completion of this offering, Silver Spike Capital, LLC's share ownership is expected to represent less than 1% of the Company's outstanding common stock.
+Immediately following the completion of this offering, Silver Spike Capital, LLC's share ownership is expected to represent between approximately 59% and 71% of the Company's outstanding common stock.

-See "Management," "Certain Relationships and Transactions" and "Control Persons and Principal Stockholders" in the Prospectus contained herein.
+See "Control Persons and Principal Stockholders" in the Prospectus contained herein.